zkpstandard/wg-plonkish/src/optimizations.md

 \end{array}
 $$

-Then, $\mathbf{r}$ must be chosen such that $\mathsf{ok\_for}([0, n), \mathbf{r})$.
+Then, the overall correctness condition is that $\mathbf{r}$ must be chosen such that $\mathsf{ok\_for}([0, n), \mathbf{r})$.
+We claim that this implies the more general definition of correctness preservation for this family of translations.

+> Proof sketch [TODO remove handwaving]:
+>
+> $\mathcal{I}$ is the identity function and $\mathcal{F}$ is described below. $\mathcal{F}$, $\mathcal{I}$, and $\mathcal{I}^{-1}$ are obviously efficiently computable.
+Given that the concrete custom constraints and lookups are just the abstract constraints and lookups modified to access the same witness values in their translated locations, preservation of completeness preservation follows immediately.
+Preservation of knowledge soundness holds because, informally, we can invert the coordinate translation defined by $\mathcal{F}$ to reconstruct all of the abstract witness cells that are needed to satisfy the abstract relation.

-> It is alright if one or more *unconstrained* abstract cells map to the same concrete cell as a constrained abstract cell, because that will not affect the meaning of the circuit.
+Discussion: It is alright if one or more *unconstrained* abstract cells map to the same concrete cell as a constrained abstract cell, because that will not affect the meaning of the circuit.
 Notice that specifying $\equiv$ as an equivalence relation helps to simplify this definition (as compared to specifying it as a set of copy constraints), because an equivalence relation is by definition symmetric, reflexive, and transitive.

->
-> Recall from the [relation definition](relation.md#copy-constraints) that fixed abstract cells with the same value are considered to be equivalent under $\equiv$.
+Recall from the [relation definition](relation.md#copy-constraints) that fixed abstract cells with the same value are considered to be equivalent under $\equiv$.
 This allows a fixed column to be specified as a rotation of another fixed column, which can be useful to reduce the number of fixed concrete columns used by the concrete circuit.

 Since correctness does not depend on the specific hints provided by the circuit programmer, it is also valid to use any subset of the provided hints, or to infer hints that were not provided.

+### Witness translations

 The constrained abstract cells $w : \mathbb{F}^{m \times n}$ are translated to concrete cells $w' : \mathbb{F}^{m' \times n'}$:
 $$